 - Giving logical reasons as to why you changed jobs in the past.
 Volunteer names of past supervisors that will praise you and your work performance.

 - Be prepared with 2 or 3 success stories that support your past performance.

-This past year I have had three clients rely heavily on a live video interview through Skype and / or Facetime.
+This past year I have had three clients rely heavily on a live video interview.
 All three clients were challenged logistically (Hawaii, the Caribbean and Canada) in regards to airfare.
 If you are considering locations in distant places, you should be prepared to make use of this technology.

 It’s a Wrap